GediminasMasaitis/moonfish/README.md

 Clone the repository, then open `moonfish.vcxproj` with Visual Studio.

 - Only the UCI bot will be compiled, not the tools.
-- Compiling with [MinGW] is also supported.
-(In this case, the tools may be compiled too.)
+- [MinGW] may be used instead.
+(This way, the tools may be compiled too.)
 - You may use a GUI like [cutechess] to try it.

 [cutechess]: <https://github.com/cutechess/cutechess>